JaylaHouse/SlytherSnake/readme.md

 ### What might be impending us from performing better?
 - We haven't been able to meet as a group this sprint to check base with each other.
 - Some of us still have a little bit of an issue with GitKracken, but it is getting much better.
+- what might be impeding us are exams/midterms that are going on in our other classes which take our focus away from the project.
 ___

 ## SPRINT 3: Next Steps